 Considering how much time we spend buying a vehicle and taking care of it, junking a car is remarkably easy.
-JUST contact a salvage yard, make a deal, complete some paperwork, trade the car for cash…DONE!
+JUST contact a salvage yard, make a deal, complete some paperwork, trade the junk car for cash…DONE!

 But wait, what was that paperwork thing?
 No biggie; you just need the standard vehicle forms.
 But if your car is unregistered, it might take a little more work to junk it.
 Let’s take a look at what you’ll need to present to the salvagers when you hand over your car, and what to do if you’re missing some documents.
 When you’re ready to get rid of your clunker, Junk Car Medics will diagnose your junk car woes with cash.

 First of all, you should be aware that keeping an unregistered junk car around is asking for trouble.
 In some areas, the law requires any car on your property to be registered.
 If you don’t know your local ordinance, check it out.
 These regulations often come with fines attached.
 You may just need to figure out how to sell a junk car.

 The lawmakers aren’t trying to just raise money through the DMV.
 When owners don’t register cars, a lot of them are left sitting around, deteriorating.
 Scrap cars become eyesores.
 As the cars rust out, their fluids leak, polluting the environment.
 Animals can take up residence.
 Great for the critters; bad for the earth.